North American Rockwell OV-10 Bronco: Light Armed Reconnaissance Aircraft

-A "tri-service" specification for the Light Armed Reconnaissance Aircraft (LARA) was approved by the U.S. Navy, Air Force, and Army, and was issued in late 1963.
-The LARA requirement was based on a perceived need for a new type of "jungle fighting", versatile, light attack and observation aircraft.
-Existing military aircraft in the observation role, such as the Cessna O-1 Bird Dog and Cessna O-2 Skymaster, were perceived as obsolescent, with too slow a speed and too small a load capacity for this flexible role.
+A tri-service specification for the Light Armed Reconnaissance Aircraft (LARA) was approved by the United States Navy (USN), USAF, and US Army, and was issued in 1963.
+This requirement was based on a perceived need for a new type of "jungle fighting", versatile, light attack and observation aircraft.
+Existing observation aircraft, such as the O-1 Bird Dog and Cessna O-2 Skymaster, were perceived as obsolescent, possessing a slow top speed and a limited load capacity for this flexible role.
 The specification called for a twin-engined, two-man aircraft that could carry at least 2400 lb of cargo or six paratroopers or stretchers, and be stressed for +8 and −3 g (basic aerobatic ability).
 It also had to be able to operate from an aircraft carrier, fly at least 350 mph, take off in 800 ft, and convert to an amphibious version.
 Various armaments had to be carried, including four 7.62 mm machine guns with 2,000 rounds, and external weapons including a gun pod with 20 mm M197 electric cannon, and AIM-9 Sidewinder air-to-air missiles.

-Eleven proposals were submitted, including the Grumman Model 134R tandem-seat version of the already-fielded U.S. Army's OV-1 Mohawk (the U.S. Marine Corps dropped out of the Mohawk program in 1958), Goodyear GA 39, Beechcraft PD-183, Douglas D-855, Convair Model 48 Charger, Helio 1320, Lockheed CL-760, a Martin design, and the North American Aviation/Rockwell NA-300.

-In August 1964, the NA-300 was selected.
-A contract for seven prototype aircraft was issued in October 1964.
+In March 1963, eleven proposals were submitted.
+These included the Grumman Model 134R tandem-seat version of the already fielded US Army's OV-1 Mohawk (the USMC dropped out of the Mohawk program in 1958), Goodyear GA 39, Beechcraft PD-183, Douglas D-855, Convair Model 48 Charger, Helio 1320, Lockheed CL-760, a Martin design, and the North American Aviation/Rockwell NA-300.
+In August 1964, the NA-300 was selected; two months later, a contract for seven prototype aircraft was issued.
 Convair protested the decision and built a small-wing prototype of the Model 48 Charger anyway, which first flew on 29 November 1964.
-This was also a twin-boom aircraft that had a broadly similar layout to the OV-10.
-The Charger, while capable of outperforming the OV-10 in some respects, crashed on 19 October 1965 after 196 test flights.
-Convair subsequently dropped out of contention.
+The Model 48, which was also a twin-boom aircraft that shared a broadly similar layout to the OV-10, was capable of outperforming the OV-10 in some respects, but crashed on 19 October 1965 after 196 test flights and Convair subsequently dropped out of contention.